 We have historically adopted variable compensation commission plans to motivate our sales team.
 Didier Lasserre, our Vice President, Sales, has participated in these plans in the past on the same terms as our regional sales managers.
 Historically, these plans have been adopted for calendar rather than fiscal years, and the terms of these plans have been determined by our Chief Executive Officer and Mr. Lasserre.
-The commission plans for our regional sales managers for calendar 2008 were focused on quarterly revenue growth.
+The commission plan for our regional sales managers for calendar 2009 was focused on quarterly revenue growth.
 Mr. Lasserre's commission plan provided for quarterly bonuses equal to a percentage of the increase in our net revenues during a quarter as compared to the net revenues for the immediately preceding quarter.
 In the event that our net revenues decreased during a quarter, Mr. Lasserre was not entitled to receive a bonus for such quarter, and the net revenue amount used for purposes for calculating Mr. Lasserre's potential bonus for the following quarter was the average net revenues of the two prior quarters.
 The percentage of net revenues used to determine Mr. Lasserre's commission consisted of the cumulated percentages for a series of ranges of increases of net revenues, with the percentage amount corresponding to each range of increases of net revenues decreasing as the amount of net revenues increases.
 Bonus amounts were calculated and paid by us on a quarterly basis after the financial statements for the relevant quarter had been finalized.
 Mr. Lasserre did not participate in the 2009 Variable Compensation Plan, described below.
-Mr. Lasserre will participate in the 2010 Variable Compensation Plan described below along with the other executive officers and will not participate in future commission plans for regional sales managers.